LaZeAsh/notes/content/_index.md

 ## Spotlight 🌟
 - I am currently working under [[Dr. Rhonda McEwen]]'s lab [[Emerging Technologies and the Arts Lab]] at [[University of Toronto]]
-- I am currently a Web/Tech Organizer at [JAMHacks](https://www.jamhacks.ca) a hackathon hosted at [[University of Waterloo]]
+- I am currently a Lead Organizer at [JAMHacks](https://www.jamhacks.ca) a hackathon hosted at [[University of Waterloo]]
 - I am developing [[RubiksCube-AI |Rubiks]] an application that analyzes and solves Rubiks Cubes
-- I will be joining Berkeley Aerospace SAE for the 2023 - 2024 school year designing, manufacturing, testing, and flying aircraft in preparation for the SAE International Aero-Design West competition this Spring.
+- I am a part of [[Berkeley ASAE]] where I am working with the Electrical Team to develop an aircraft in preparation for the SAE International Aero-Design West competition this Spring
 - I have previously been offered a job at [[Cohere]] as an Intern of Technical Staff
-- I love to workout 🏋️ love cars 🚗 and enjoy playing badminton 🏸
+- I love to workout 🏋️ love cars (checkout [[Miata]]) 🚗 and enjoy playing badminton 🏸

 <div class="custom-layout">
     <div class="item">